nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 > [section](#usereducer).
 It is an easy way to understand the fundamentals of Redux which is
 > actions, state, reducer functions, and immutable state.

+While Redux helps you deal with shared state management, it has tradeoffs.
+You have to buy into its mental model, and structure your code and thoughts in a Redux-compliant way.
+As a developer you are used to modifying state imperatively, and the notion of having to request changes to be made declaratively might be something you've not seen before.
+It also adds some indirection to your code, and asks you to follow certain restrictions.
+It's a trade-off between short term and long term productivity.

 ### Simple example (no async, thunks, or splitting reducers)

 > 💡 We will use a Typescript feature called